Refugee? Become an Anarchist!

 At this point the connections have become too overwhelming.
 I swallow the rest of my coffee, and head out for my walk.

 At first, my anger is directed towards Syria’s neighbors.
 I lived in Jordan for nearly eight years, and I truly felt at home.
-There is so much that I respect and admire about the Hashemite Kingdom, but none of my Jordanian friends have been able to convincingly explain to me why the majority of Syrians are confined to camps.
+There is so much that I respect and admire about the Hashemite Kingdom, but none of my Jordanian friends have been able to convincingly explain to me why the majority of Syrians are confined to camps there.
 The logic shared is reminiscent of the logic Syrian officials would use to explain why Palestinian Syrians are only eligible to a travel document and have limited rights to ownership.
-‘We are protecting their distinct identity and ensuring that they would one day return!’
+“We are protecting their distinct identity and ensuring that they would one day return!”
 In the same vain, my Jordanians friends explain that the camps ensure that Syrian refugees will return to Syria.
 More honest explanations speak about the enormous economic weight on a country with limited resources like Jordan.
-Security concerns, no doubt, are at the forefront of Jordan’s interaction with Syrian refugees, and as much as I respect these concerns, something about how Syrians are being treated, about the dichotomy between the Western notables who visit these camps and the Jordanian notables who don’t – something about all of this is wrong.
+Security concerns, no doubt, are at the forefront of Jordan’s interaction with Syrian refugees, and as much as I respect these concerns, something about how Syrians are being treated, about the dichotomy between the Western notables who visit these camps and the Jordanian notables who don’t — is wrong.

-Turkey, by far, provides the best conditions for Syrian refugees, but even in Turkey, Syrians are often treated with fear and suspicion.
+Turkey, by far, provides the best conditions for Syrian refugees, but even there, Syrians are often treated with fear and suspicion.
 The camps are far superior in their conditions, but they remain refugee camps with all that brings with it.

-My anger then shifts to rich Arab countries which have spent billions on arms and rebel groups in Syria, but none are more strict when it comes to welcoming Syrian refugees.
+My anger then shifts to rich Arab countries which have spent billions on arms and rebel groups in Syria, and yet no states are harsher than these when it comes to welcoming Syrian refugees.
 The mere thought of what these billions of dollars could have done to help those who ran away from death and destruction is startling.
 At the very least, they could have supported countries like Jordan and Lebanon host them in a more honorable manner.

 Where exactly is one to find comfort?
 What possible perspective or equation can help me see this in a more positive light?